aaronbloomfield/slp/docs/hw-frameworks.md

 First, proceed through the [CakePHP getting started](cakephp-getting-started.html) ([md](cakephp-getting-started.md)) page -- this should get you a first CakePHP web page working.
 Be sure you use the 3.0 API of CakePHP!
 The URL for that page ***MUST*** be `http://server/~mst3k/cakephp/` (where "mst3k" is your userid, and "server" is the server used for the course).
 Note the lack of capitalization in your URL!
 We are not going to go searching for your page, so if it is not at that URL, then you will get a zero.

 The purpose of this part of the assignment is to complete the [CakePHP blog tutorial](http://book.cakephp.org/3.0/en/tutorials-and-examples/blog/blog.html).
-An easier way to get CakePHP set up is to download the .zip of the latest release (as of the time of this writing, it's 3.0.0-beta1), and unzip it in a `~/html/cakephp/` directory.
-For CakePHP version 3.0.0-beta1, the .zip file is [here](https://github.com/cakephp/cakephp/releases/download/3.0.0-beta1/cakephp-3-0-0-beta1.zip).
-This allows you to effectively skip the "Getting Started" section of the tutorial.
+You run a single `composer` line, described in the [CakePHP getting started](cakephp-getting-started.html) ([md](cakephp-getting-started.md)) page, to install and configure your app.

 Note that the CakePHP tutorial has a [part two](http://book.cakephp.org/3.0/en/tutorials-and-examples/blog/part-two.html) that must be completed as well.

 A few notes:

 - The directions here are written assuming that you are developing the system on your VirtualBox image, and then uploading that to the server once completed; if not, that's totally fine, but you may have to adapt them somewhat.
-- You will want to unzip the CakePHP files into ~/html/cakephp/ on your local machine.
-You can then view it via `http://localhost/~mst3k/cakephp/` (localhost means the machine that you are currently on).
-You will see some warning messages and/or error messages, but proceeding through the [CakePHP getting started](cakephp-getting-started.html) ([md](cakephp-getting-started.md)) page should resolve all of them.
-Once finished, the CakePHP splash page should show all green.
 - Note that you can set a MySQL table *prefix* in config/app.php, such as `cake_`.
 This will ensure that all of your CakePHP tables are not accidentally used by your other frameworks.

-### Ruby on Rails
+### Ruby on Rails (THESE DIRECTIONS ARE NOT YET READY)

 First, read through the [Ruby on Rails getting started](rubyrails-getting-started.html) ([md](rubyrails-getting-started.md)) page.
 The assumption is that you will test it locally via `rails server`, and the deploy it on the course server via the directions on that page.
 If you want to try your hand configuring your *own* Rails server, you can look at the [Ruby on Rails deployment](rubyrails-deployment.html) ([md](rubyrails-deployment.md)) page -- but be warned, it's a real pain in the rear to configure a Rails server.